-Additional time may be required to obtain regulatory approval for our ARX-01 product candidate because it is a drug/device combination.\
+Additional time may be required to obtain regulatory approval for our ARX-01 product candidate because it is a drug/device combination.

-ARX-01 is a drug/device combination product candidate with both drug and device components submitted in the IND.
+ARX-01 is a drug/device combination product candidate with both drug and device components submitted in the investigational new drug application.
 Based on our discussions with the FDA, we believe that ARX-01 is viewed as a combination product by the FDA, and both drug and device components will be required for review as part of an NDA submission.
 There are very few examples of the FDA approval process for drug/device combination products such as ARX-01.
-As a result, we may experience delays for ARX-01 due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device product approval under an NDA.
+As a result, we have in the past and may in the future experience delays for ARX-01 due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device product approval under an NDA.

-After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize any of our product candidates, and we cannot, therefore, predict the timing of any future revenue.\
+After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize any of our product candidates, and we cannot, therefore, predict the timing of any future revenue.